 SUMMARY

 Neoliberal land reforms to increase economic development have important implications for biodiversity conservation.
-This paper investigates land reform in New Zealand’s South Island that divides leased state-owned grazing stations (ranches) into state-owned conservation land, private land owned by the former leaseholder, and private land under protective covenant.
-Conserved lands had lower productivity, less threatened vegetation, less proximity to towns, and steeper slopes than privatized lands.
+This paper investigates land reform in New Zealand’s South Island that divides leased state-owned stations (ranches) with private grazing leases into state-owned conservation land, private land owned by the former leaseholder, and private land under protective covenant (similar to conservation easement).
+Conserved lands had less threatened vegetation, lower productivity, less proximity to towns, and steeper slopes than privatized lands.
 Covenants on private land were more common in intermediate zones with moderate land use productivity and slope.
-Lands identified with ecological or recreational “significant inherent values” were more likely to shift into conserved or covenant status.
-Yet among lands with identified ecological values, higher threat areas were more likely to be privatized than lower threat areas.
+Lands identified with ecological or recreational ‘significant inherent values’ were more likely to shift into conserved or covenant status.
+Yet among lands with identified ecological values, higher-threat areas were more likely to be privatized than lower-threat areas.
 This paper makes two novel contributions: 1) quantitatively examining the role of scientific recommendations about significant inherent values in land reform outcomes, and 2) examining the use of conservation covenants on privatized land.
-To achieve biodiversity goals, it is critical to avoid or prevent rollbacks in legal land use restrictions beyond protected areas.
+To achieve biodiversity goals, it is critical to avoid or prevent removal of land-use restrictions beyond protected areas.

 INTRODUCTION

 Protected areas and land reform have important implications for treasured landscapes and threatened biodiversity.
 The spatial pattern of protected area establishment is well documented to favor less economically productive areas (Pressey 1994, Venter et al. 2018).
 The spatial patterns of land reform have not been well studied.
-Land reform can downgrade or upgrade land use restrictions and nature conservation benefits of existing legal arrangements.
+Land reform can downgrade or upgrade land-use restrictions and nature conservation benefits of existing legal arrangements.
 Downgrading legal protections occurs when land reform driven by economic liberalization privatizes land and removes restrictive leases or concessions (Lambin et al. 2014).
-Land reform can create protected areas, and be a form of protected area downgrading, downsizing, and degazettement (PADDD) when it decreases legal land use restrictions or the size or number of areas (Mascia and Pailler, 2011; Mascia et al. 2014).
+Land reform can create protected areas, or be a form of protected area downgrading, downsizing, and degazettement (PADDD) when it removes legal land use restrictions or decreases the size or number of areas (Mascia and Pailler, 2011; Mascia et al. 2014).
 This paper examines the spatial patterns of land reform decisions covering 1.2 million hectares of New Zealand (NZ) high country.

-The International Union for the Conservation of Nature (IUCN) describes protected areas as clearly defined geographical spaces dedicated and managed “through legal or other effective means, to achieve the long term conservation of nature” (IUCN 2008).
-PADDD downgrading is “a decrease in legal restrictions on the number, magnitude, or extent of human activities within a protected area (i.e., legal authorization for increased human use),” downsizing is “a decrease in size of a protected area as a result of excision of land or sea area through a legal boundary change,” and degazettement is “a loss of legal protection for an entire protected area” (Mascia & Pailler 2011).
+The International Union for Conservation of Nature (IUCN) describes protected areas as clearly defined geographical spaces dedicated and managed ‘through legal or other effective means, to achieve the long term conservation of nature’ (IUCN 2008).
+PADDD downgrading is ‘a decrease in legal restrictions on the number, magnitude, or extent of human activities within a protected area (i.e., legal authorization for increased human use),’ downsizing is ‘a decrease in size of a protected area as a result of excision of land or sea area through a legal boundary change,’ and degazettement is ‘a loss of legal protection for an entire protected area’ (Mascia & Pailler 2011).
 Whether land reform is PADDD can be contested and shifting, depending on how courts, agencies, and community members interpret whether restrictive leases and concessions create protected areas to conserve nature.

-Protected areas’ creation shows a consistent historical preference for protecting places that are less productive, less threatened, steeper, higher altitude, and further from roads and amenities.
+Protected area creation shows a consistent historical preference for protecting places that are less productive, less threatened, steeper, higher altitude, and further from roads and amenities.
 In contrast, economically productive areas are more often developed for housing, commercial, or intensive agricultural use (Margules and Pressey 2000; Scott et al. 2001), due to economic and political drivers (Fairfax et al. 2005; Symes et al. 2016).